marcoscgdev/HeaderDialog/README.md

 - Icon, text and both as header
 - Custom header background color
 - Custom header text color
-- Custom header text gravity
+- Custom header text gravity (NEW)
-- Show or hide header shadow
+- Show or hide header shadow (NEW)

 ---